scychon/openmm_drudeNose/README.md

 9. Press "Configure" again if necessary, then press "Generate".

-10. For better performance, modify OpenMM src file $OPENMM_SRC_DIR/plugins/drude/openmmapi/include/openmm/internal/DrudeForceImpl.h in the following line.
-We suggested Peter to change the plugin code, but this is not corrected yet (for OpenMM 7.2)
+10. (For OpenMM 7.3 or older only) For better performance, modify OpenMM src file $OPENMM_SRC_DIR/plugins/drude/openmmapi/include/openmm/internal/DrudeForceImpl.h in the following line.
+This has been ch
 -    void updateContextState(ContextImpl& context) {
 +    void updateContextState(ContextImpl& context, bool& forcesInvalid) {

 11. Use the build system you selected to build and install the plugin.
-Performing three sets of commands 'make / make install / make PythonInstall' will install the plugin as 'drudenoseplugin' package in your python
+Performing three sets of commands 'make / make install / make PythonInstall' will install the plugin as 'drudetgnhplugin' package in your python